urbanslug/blog/posts/2019-06-22-Introduction-to-Variation-Graphs.md

 # Graphs
 A [graph] is a series of vertices (also known as nodes) and edges.
 ![all graphs]

-For genomic graphs we focus on directed acyclic graphs.
+For genome graphs we focus on directed acyclic graphs.
 A **walk** in a directed graph is traversal from one node to another through an edge for example, *a* to *b* to *d* or *a* to *c* to *d*.
 ![directed graph]

 ## The current state of affairs